dmitriikomiakov/zxing-android-embedded/README.md

 A sample application is available in [Releases](https://github.com/journeyapps/zxing-android-embedded/releases).

+## Difference with journeyapps/zxing-android-embedded

+The fork supports few image preprocessings like blurring and scaling for improving scanning performance on some devices like Huawei P10 (ordinary with damaged barcodes).

 ## Adding aar dependency with Gradle

 From version 3 this is a single library, supporting Gingerbread and later versions of Android